madcato/XcodeChatGPTExtension/README.md

 # XcodeChatGPT

-This project creates an Xcode extension to offer some funcionality to the developer.
+This project creates an Xcode extension that offers some functionality to the developer.

-This code is based -and sometimes shamelessly copied–, from this [presentation at NSSPain23 -> 5 - Transforming Software Development Workflow: Leveraging AI and ChatGPT - Daniel Muñoz](https://vimeo.com/865564098), made by Daniel Muñoz @danmunoz@mastodon.social @makias
+This code is based -and sometimes shamelessly copied–, from this [presentation at NSSPain23 -> 5 - Transforming Software Development Workflow: Leveraging AI and ChatGPT - Daniel Muñoz](https://vimeo.com/865564098), made by Daniel Muñoz @danmunoz@mastodon.social @makias .

-## IMPORTANT: Configuration
+## IMPORTANT: Configure OpenAI API key

 To allow this project to work, you must configure two variables inside the `Configuration.swift` file: